Charles Murray, 7th Earl of Dunmore: Career

 "Charlie".
 Caricature by Spy published in Vanity Fair in 1878.

-He traveled to North America to observe the American Civil War with a number of other British officers.
-He then traveled at least as far as southern Manitoba and painted a number of watercolors across the United States and Canada.
+He travelled to North America to observe the American Civil War with a number of other British officers.
+He then travelled at least as far as southern Manitoba and painted a number of watercolours across the United States and Canada.

 In 1874, he was appointed a Lord-in-waiting in Disraeli's government, a post he held until 1880.

 In 1875, he was made Lord Lieutenant of Stirlingshire, which he remained until 1885.
 He also served as Deputy Lieutenant of Inverness-shire.
 In 1882 he was appointed lieutenant-colonel of the 1st Inverness-shire Rifle Volunteers (later the 1st Volunteer Battalion, Queen's Own Cameron Highlanders).
 He retired in 1896.
 He was awarded the Volunteer Officers Decoration on 6 February 1903.

 In 1883, the Canadian Pacific Railway named Dunmore, Alberta in his honour.

-In 1892 to 1893, Lord Dunmore traveled through the eastern Pamirs to Kashgar.
+In 1892 to 1893, Lord Dunmore travelled through the eastern Pamirs to Kashgar.
 He was engaged in some form of diplomacy or espionage but the matter is not clear.